pragup/pragup.github.io/_publications/2019-08-22-Continuous-Toolpath-Planning-in-Additive-Manufacturing.md

 ---
-title: "Continuous Toolpath Planning in Additive Manufacturing"
+title: "Continuous Toolpath Planning in a Graphical Framework for Sparse Infill Additive Manufacturing"
 collection: publications
 permalink: /publication/2019-08-22-Continuous-Toolpath-Planning-in-Additive-Manufacturing
 excerpt: 'In this paper we have developed a framework for layer by layer 3d printing, based on euler transformation approach, we developed in our previous work.'
 date: 2019-08-19
-venue: 'arXiv'
+venue: 'Computer-Aided Design, 2020'
 paperurl: 'https://arxiv.org/pdf/1908.07452.pdf'
 citation: 'Prashant Gupta, Bala Krishnamoorthy.
 (2019). &quot;Continuous Toolpath Planning in Additive Manufacturing.&quot; <i>arXiv</i>.
 1(1)'
 ---